nbrg-ppcu/PhaStyle/README.md

 ## Installation

 ### Prerequisites
-- Python 3.8 or higher
+- Python 3.10 or higher
-- Git
 - GPU with CUDA support (optional but recommended for training)
+- ProkBERT

 ### Steps
 1. **Clone the repository**